WISE-PaaS/example-py-iothub-postgresql-dashboard/README.md

 Panel Title => Edit

-## The "A" and "B" is the same thing just use the different way
+## The "A" and "B" is the same thing just use the different way，you only need one

 ![Imgur](https://i.imgur.com/NYmmksN.png)